Geutzzu/FurnitureStoresExtraction/README.md

             logits = outputs.logits

             # move class weights to the same device as logits
+            # the class weights are [0.1, 3.0, 1.0] for the O, B-PRODUCT, I-PRODUCT tags
             device = logits.device
             class_weights = torch.tensor([0.1, 3.0, 1.0], dtype=torch.float).to(device)